Mass in Time of War (Succession): Plot

 Shiv and Roman separately go to the rooftop to make phone calls to Tom and Gerri respectively, and both report Kendall's proposal.
 Shiv admits to Tom that her inexperience at the company challenges the viability of her becoming CEO.
 Gerri suggests to Roman that he and all his siblings stand to lose from voting Logan out of the company, warning that the family may not have control over who chooses a successor.
 Back downstairs, the siblings are unsettled to find a box of doughnuts delivered to them by Logan, indicating that he knows they are meeting with Kendall.
-Connor, Shiv and Roman all ultimately decide to back out of Kendall's offer and remain aligned with Logan.
+Connor, Shiv, and Roman all ultimately decide to back out of Kendall's offer and remain aligned with Logan.
 Kendall becomes enraged and lashes out at each of his siblings as they leave.

 Confused whether to take legal counsel from Kendall or Waystar, Greg goes to meet with Ewan, who hires his personal attorney Roger Pugh to represent Greg.
 Pugh, who holds anticapitalist leanings, hints that he and Ewan want to exploit Greg's insider position at Waystar for their own benefit.

 Logan, meanwhile, has Marcia flown in to Sarajevo, his legal team having advised that the two publicly appear reconciled.
 Marcia, feeling betrayed and humiliated over Logan's affair with Rhea, makes several demands from the company to ensure her cooperation: namely, her role in the family trust finalized, job security for her son, financial compensation for her daughter, and hefty improvements to her own financial position.

-Logan decides to return to New York City to maintain family unity, and lands the following morning.
+Logan decides to return to New York to maintain family unity, and lands the following morning.
 In the car, he offers Shiv the title of President at Waystar.
 Shiv believes the position to be meaningless, but Logan says she will be his "eyes and ears" inside the company, assuring her she is under complete legal protection while Gerri is acting CEO.